-Governor Bill Lee appointed Jeff McCord Commissioner for the Tennessee Department of Labor and Workforce Development in January 2019.
+Governor Bill Lee appointed Deniece Thomas as Commissioner of the Tennessee Department of Labor and Workforce Development in September 2022.

 Before her appointment, Commissioner Thomas had served as the agency’s Deputy Commissioner since 2019.
 She started her career with the state of Tennessee in 2007 working in the Clarksville American Job Center.
 Over the years, Commissioner Thomas has risen through the ranks of the Department as a Director, Assistant Administrator, Assistant Commissioner and Deputy Commissioner.